Jean Van Hamme

-Jean, knight Van Hamme (born 16 January 1939) is a Belgian novelist and comic book writer.
+Jean Van Hamme (born 16 January 1939) is a Belgian novelist and comic book writer.
 He has written scripts for a number of Belgian/French comic series, including Histoire sans héros, Thorgal, XIII and Largo Winch.

 Biography

 Early years

 After studying business administration at the Solvay Brussels School of Economics and Management, he worked as a journalist and in the marketing department of Philips.
 In the meantime, he started writing, and one of his first scripts was adapted by Paul Cuvelier in 1968.
 This erotic comic named Epoxy was published by the controversial publisher Éric Losfeld, who prior to that also had published similarly themed comics like Jean-Claude Forest's Barbarella and Robert Gigi's Scarlett Dream.
 In 1976, Van Hamme became a full-time writer, and in the next few years he published seven novels and some movie scripts, e.g. for Diva.

 Thorgal, XIII and Largo Winch

 Van Hamme's main breakthrough came in 1977, when he created the Viking hero Thorgal for Grzegorz Rosiński, a relatively unknown Polish comic artist.
 The mix of medieval legends and heroic fantasy soon became a huge success in the Franco-Belgian comics magazine Tintin.
 The duo won major awards in the French and Belgian comic book industry.

 In the next decade, Jean Van Hamme created two new bestselling series, XIII with William Vance and Largo Winch (based on his own novels) with Philippe Francq.
 Other series like Les maîtres de l'orge (lit.
 "The Masters of Barley") and Chninkel have received more critical acclaim but lower sales.

 The fame of Van Hamme as one of the major comic authors of Europe is quite established.
 The artists he works with draw the characters in a realistic style, even if the stories themselves tend to verge towards fantasy.

 Les maîtres de l'orge and Largo Winch have both been made into TV series, and XIII, Thorgal, and Largo Winch have been adapted into video games.